Lake Mohawk, New Jersey

-Lake Mohawk is an unincorporated residential development and census-designated place (CDP) split between Byram Township and Sparta Township, in Sussex County, New Jersey, United States.
+Lake Mohawk is an unincorporated residential development and census-designated place (CDP) split between Byram Township and Sparta Township, in Sussex County, in the U.S. state of New Jersey.
 As of the 2010 United States census, the CDP's population was 9,916, of which 1,824 were in Byram Township and 8,092 in Sparta Township.

 Geography

-According to the United States Census Bureau, the CDP had a total area of 6.172 square miles (15.987km2), including 5.005 square miles (12.964 km2) of land and 1.167 square miles (3.023km2) of water (18.91%).
+According to the United States Census Bureau, the CDP had a total area of 6.172 square miles (15.987 km2), including 5.005 square miles (12.964 km2) of land and 1.167 square miles (3.023 km2) of water (18.91%).

 The community is located largely within the township of Sparta, with a portion located in Byram Township.

 History

 In 1924 tributary streams and natural springs of the Wallkill River were impounded at the northern end of Brogden Meadow in Sussex County.
 The Arthur D. Crane Company, a real estate development venture in partnership with Herbert Closs, acquired 2600 ha of farmland.
 In 1926, Brogden Meadow was cleared and work started on a dam that would create Lake Mohawk.
 The dam was completed August 1926.
 It took until 1928 for water to fill the lake which now drains into the Wallkill River.